RTHyman/audio-program/README.md

 Providing a reference shots of the goal and a fritzing diagram.
 In this minimal version, I am not screwing down or glueing the Pi down to the enclosure.
 Some notes:
  - before you begin soldering, do a quick double check to ensure that with the pushbuttons, Pi + bonnet + speaker, in the enclosure, you can still open and close the box.
 This is to check your tab placement and general space.
+ - I used tape and some glue to reinforce the holes for the pushbuttons to ensure that the paper won't tear or bend, this will be much easier to do before soldering if you want to reinforce the holes.
  - remember, you are soldering near paper, not metal.
 Be careful.
 Don't let the soldering gun touch the paper.
 It will burn.
 Do not let children solder unsupervised.
  - I would reccomend you focus on relying on your understanding of how the pushbutton works, and the fritzing diagram connections you are making as a guide, rather than trying to copy the image.
 The wires are a bit hard to see in the image.
  - place the buttons through the holes and screw them in with the plastic circular nut *before* you solder.